SHird/PRGmatic/README.txt

 To run the test data, copy the three .fasta and three .qual files into the inputFASTA folder.
 Run PRGMATIC.pl.
 There should be a lot of output to the screen.
 In the zip file with the test data, I put the .counts.txt, .HoHe.txt, and .ComputeOutput.txt files that were generated on my machine.
 They should match the files you get.

 12. CONTACT
-Please feel free to contact me about any issues you�re having with PRGMATIC or the dependent software.
-I�d be more than happy to do what I can
+Please feel free to contact me about any issues you are having with PRGMATIC or the dependent software.
+I would be more than happy to do what I can
 Sarah Hird
 shird1@tigers.lsu.edu